 By far the lightest golf clubs for seniors are the Cobra Air X irons.
 They will make you feel like you have the swing speed of a 25 year old!

-So there we having the, best irons for seniors.
-There is a good mix of options here from budget to premium, chunky to sleek.
+In this list there is a good mix of options from budget to premium, chunky to sleek.
 It's also worth checking out hybrids if you have super slow swing speed as they will help you no end on the golf course.